Crocus City Hall

 The Crocus City Hall (Крокус Сити Холл) was a music venue in Krasnogorsk, Moscow Oblast, Russia.
-It is part of the Crocus City development, which also includes the Crocus City Mall, Crocus Expo and Vegas City Hall.
-It is dedicated to Muslim Magomayev (1942–2008), a Soviet singer born in present-day Azerbaijan.
+It was part of the Crocus City development, which also includes the Crocus City Mall, Crocus Expo and Vegas City Hall.
+It was dedicated to Muslim Magomayev (1942–2008), a Soviet singer born in present-day Azerbaijan.
 The venue was developed by Crocus Group, owned by Aras Agalarov, and opened on 25 October 2009.

-The venue has been closed since the Crocus City Hall attack on 22 March 2024, which killed at least 149 people, and whether or not it should reopen is being debated.
+The venue burned down in the Crocus City Hall attack on 22 March 2024 and, although it is planned to be restored, it will no longer operate as a concert venue.
+In March of 2025 a memorial for the victims of the 2024 attack was inaugurated in front of the concert venue and the second pavilion of the Crocus Expo exhibition space.